Orlando Hernández: New York Mets

 On May 24, 2006, he was dealt to the New York Mets in exchange for relief pitcher Jorge Julio.
 Hernández's debut season in the National League allowed him to attain some offensive feats for the first time in his career.
 On July 29, 2006, Hernández drove in the first two RBIs of his career.
 When asked when was the last time he remembered he drove in a run, Orlando said, "In Cuba."
 Then, on August 20, 2006, at Shea Stadium, Hernández had the first stolen base of his career.

 After his trade to the Mets, Hernández went 9–7 with a 4.09 ERA in 20 starts as the Mets won the National League East.
 His pitching in September, going 2–2 with a 2.01 ERA, led to him being named the Mets' Game One starter in the 2006 National League Division Series.
 However, while running sprints in the outfield the day before the playoffs started, Hernández tore a muscle in his calf and had to be scratched from the postseason roster.
 He was re-signed by the Mets on November 14, 2006.
 Injuries limited Hernández to just 24 starts during the 2007 season, but he pitched successfully when healthy, posting a 9–5 record, a 3.72 ERA and 128 strikeouts in 147 innings.
 Hernández underwent foot surgery following the 2007 season and was not ready to begin the 2008 season with the Mets.
 He underwent a lengthy post-surgery rehabilitation program in Florida with the intent of joining the Mets in August 2008.
-A toe injury that required season-ending surgery in late August 2008 ended Hernández' season without him throwing a pitch for the Mets.
+A toe injury that required season-ending surgery in late August 2008 ended Hernández's season without him throwing a pitch for the Mets.
 He became a free agent at the end of the year.